 The first part of this document specifies the criteria for data acceptance (cf. section 3).
 Decisions whether to accept or reject submitted data will be taken according to these criteria.
 The second part of the document outlines how data will be handled, once they are accepted, and states the governing principles and rules (cf. section 4).

-For sensible benchmarking, the topic drivers will address the following three dilemmata: (1) Benchmarking is not valid if AI-techniques developed by data donors are tested on their own donated data, because they know the data and associated output variables/labels.
+For sensible benchmarking, the topic drivers will address the following three dilemmas: (1) Benchmarking is not valid if AI-techniques developed by data donors are tested on their own donated data, because they know the data and associated output variables/labels.
 (2) Excluding data donors from benchmarking will considerably reduce the willingness to donate data, which are essential for a reasonable evaluation.
 (3) Having a data pool from several sources and testing each AI-technique only on data from other sources (i.e. testing AI-technique developed by x only on data donated by y and z) may tempt data donors that also develop AI-technology to contribute as "difficult" data (low quality data, wrong annotations,...) as possible to the data pool, in a competitive setting.

 Terminology